SAP/spartacus-docs/_pages/dev/performance/above-the-fold.md

 }
 ```

+For more information on page layout configuration, see [Configuring the Layout](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/page-layout/#configuring-the-layout).

 ## CSS Configuration

 By default, when page slots are loaded on the page, there is no minimum height available for the page slots or components.
-All page slots initially have no height, which brings them all into the viewport.
+The actual height is only added when components are loaded, and the associated CSS rules are applied to the components.
+The page slots adjust their height automatically when components are loaded.
+Therefore, page slots do not have an initial height, which is why they initially end up in the viewport.
 This prevents the deferred loading technique from working, because it depends on content not being in the viewport.

 Given that content can be added at runtime, it is not possible to implement a (hard-coded) minimum height for page slots or components – it all depends on what the business will add at runtime.